Alexhuszagh/xcross/README.md

 xcross run path/to/file
 ```

-`run` works for both statically and dynamically-linked binaries, ensuring the dynamically-linked libraries are in Qemu's search path.
+`run` works for both statically and dynamically-linked binaries, ensuring linked libraries are in Qemu's search path.

 ## Docker